Master of Science in Medical Health Sciences

 1. Satisfactory completion of all required and elective courses.
 Satisfactory completion is a grade of at least a 2.0 in each course.
 There can be no outstanding Unsatisfactory or Incomplete grade.

-2. Completion of all graded and non-graded coursework and assignments, including but not limited to:
+2. Completion of all graded and non-graded coursework and assignments, including but

 (a) a report on research results, written in the style of a journal article.

 3. Satisfactory demonstration of laboratory competencies.